-McSorley’s book raises a glass to the city’s oldest bar
+McSorley’s book ‘Two and Two’ tells a personal story - amNewYork

-For the last 163 years McSorley’s has stood in the same spot on E. Seventh St., and for most of the last 45 years Geoffrey “Bart” Bartholomew has stood in the same spot — behind McSorley’s long mahogany bar dishing out mugs of light or dark ale.
+For the past 163 years, McSorley’s has stood in the same spot on East Seventh Street, and for most of the past 45 years Geoffrey “Bart” Bartholomew has stood in the same spot — behind McSorley’s long mahogany bar dishing out mugs of light or dark ale.

 Before he could see over the bar, Bart’s son Rafe became a McSorley’s regular, tagging along with his dad to play on the sawdust-covered floors with the bar cat or listening to stories filled with words he was told not to repeat around mom.
 Rafe grew up in the bar among the old drunks, the fratty college kids, the neighborhood characters and the ghosts.
 But most importantly, the photos, news clippings, historical artifacts and dust-covered wishbones that have filled the bar since 1854 — and (mostly) have not been touched.